 - Applied for funds on CARS no later than March 31, 2020*; and,

-- Submitted the LCAP Federal Addendum no later than March 31, 2020*
+- Submitted the Local Control and Accountability Plan (LCAP) Federal Addendum no later than March 31, 2020*

 - Been deemed an eligible LEA as reflected by a minimum Free and Reduced Price Meals (FRPM) count of 34 and poverty rate greater than 2% as of October 7, 2020; and,